Restrictions eased from 26 February 2021

 |Type of event||Maximum capacity summary|

 Capacity in regions outside of Greater Sydney must not exceed one attendee per 2 square metres of publicly accessible space.
-In Greater Sydney, capacity must not exceed 100 patrons, OR one attendee per 4 square metres of publicly accessible space, whichever is less.
+In Greater Sydney, capacity must not exceed one attendee per 2 square metres of publicly accessible space to a maximum of 300 attendees.

 Children count towards the capacity limit.

-Note: ‘Greater Sydney’ means Greater Sydney as defined by the Public Health (COVID-19 Restrictions on Gathering and Movement) Order (No 7) 2020.
+Note: ‘Greater Sydney’ means Greater Sydney as defined by the Public Health (COVID-19 Restrictions on Gathering and Movement) Order 2021.

 |Dancing at a wedding||